SMPyBandits/SMPyBandits/Aggregation.md

 # **Policy aggregation algorithms**

 - Remark: I wrote a small research article on that topic, it will be a better introduction as a small self-contained document to explain this idea and the algorithms.
-Reference: [[Aggregation of Multi-Armed Bandits Learning Algorithms for Opportunistic Spectrum Access, Lilian Besson and Emilie Kaufmann and Christophe Moy, 2017]](XXX), to appear soon.
+Reference: [[Aggregation of Multi-Armed Bandits Learning Algorithms for Opportunistic Spectrum Access, Lilian Besson and Emilie Kaufmann and Christophe Moy, 2017]](https://hal.inria.fr/hal-01705292), presented at the [IEEE WCNC 2018](http://wcnc2018.ieee-wcnc.org/) conference.

 ## Idea